chanzo/script-launcher/src/README.md

 "node_modules/.bin/launch" init
 ```

-For easy usage, change your **package.json** start script to use script launcher as the default.
+Change your **package.json** start script, so it will start script launcher.
+If you do not want to change your start script, you can also add custom scripts, the name of the custom script is then used as the launch script.
 ``` json
 {
     ...